subham2006/BookAssist/README.md

 <https://github.com/mobizt/Firebase-Arduino-WiFiNINA>

-Numpy, Scipy, Pandas, Pytorch and Scikit Learn were used.
+Numpy, Scipy, Pandas, , SMPTLib, NLTK, Pytorch and Scikit Learn were used in the backend.

+Flutter and Dart was used in the Webapp and Mobile App.